kshakib22/second-brain/content/Programming/Web Dev/Expressjs/0-Intro.md

 - **Simplicity:** It provides a streamlined way to handle HTTP requests and responses.
 - **Routing:** It helps define different routes for your application, like different pages or API endpoints.
 - **Middleware:** It allows you to add custom functions (middleware) to process requests and responses.

+When we start an Express.js server, it listens on a specified port for incoming HTTP requests.
+The server is usually run on [localhost](../localhost) during development to test the application.
+Look into [HTTP requests](../HTTP%20requests.md) to learn about the basic requests a server deals with.